versyxdigital/versyx/README.md

 - A powerful dependency injection container.
 - Built-in routing with support for API and web routes.
 - Session management with support for multiple drivers.
+- Database management with support for multiple drivers.
 - PSR-7 compliant request handling and view rendering.
 - PSR-3 compliant application logging.